Vote 2024: Stamford murder reignites border security debate

 Last year, Murphy negotiated a bipartisan bill that would have hired 10,000 new Border Patrol agents and given the Homeland Security secretary emergency authority to limit border crossings.
 The legislation also made it tougher for migrants to claim asylum.

 House Republicans refused to call the bill for a vote after former President Donald Trump called it a “great gift to the Democrats, and a Death Wish for The Republican Party.”
-Murphy says Trump killed the proposal for political gain.

-"Republicans don’t want to and have never wanted to fix our problems at the border,” Murphy said in a statement.
+"Republicans don’t want to and have never wanted to fix our problems at the border,” Murphy's campaign said in a statement.
 “They proved that when Donald Trump killed the bipartisan border security bill Sen. Murphy wrote with conservative Republicans and the Biden-Harris administration.
 There’s only one party that cares about stopping transnational crime, and it’s the Democrats."

 But Murphy’s opponent, Republican Matt Corey, said the Democrats’ bill didn’t go far enough.